Tuesday’s ‘General Hospital’ Spoilers: Julian Questions Alexis, Epiphany Supports Liz & Lucy Gushes Over Kevin

 — Kin (@kinshriner) April 1, 2019

-General Hospital spoilers show that Epiphany will pop up and talk with Elizabeth about how the two of them are a team and teasers have noted that Liz will also reach out to Bobbie in hopes that she can lend some assistance of some sort.
+General Hospital spoilers show that Epiphany will pop up and talk with Elizabeth about how the two of them are a team, and teasers have noted that Liz will also reach out to Bobbie in hopes that she can lend some assistance of some sort.
 Viewers will see some of Franco, too, as SheKnows Soaps indicates that he’ll be feeling curious about something.

-Maxie will be pulled into this Gail-related adventure too, and General Hospital spoilers show that Mac will do his best to encourage her.
-Fans will see a hug shared between Felicia and Bobbie while Scott receives an emotional message in the midst of this.
+Maxie will also be pulled into this Gail-related adventure, and General Hospital spoilers show that Mac will do his best to encourage her.
+Fans will see a hug shared between Felicia and Bobbie, while Scott receives an emotional message in the midst of this.

 Laura still hasn't signed her divorce papers, West Coast.
 With Kevin in court, what does their future look like?